Selected essays

 “It’s Time for More Period Dramas To Embrace the Diversity of People of Color,” CrimeReads

-[A] little digging quickly reveals that there were indeed all sorts of Black Victorians in London engaged in a variety of activities, particularly in the East End, just as there were people of all different races, religions, and ethnic backgrounds living and going about their business in the capital of the British Empire.”
+[All] sorts of Black Victorians in London engaged in a variety of activities… just as there were people of all different races, religions, and ethnic backgrounds living and going about their business in the capital of the British Empire.”

 “Yes, Crime Fiction is Literature (and Other Observations on the Genre),” Kirkus Reviews